shubhamniranjan78/python-automation/Readme.md

 Efficiency: No need to manually track every change – auto_commit_generator handles it for you.
 Positive Project Momentum: With consistent commits, you'll see your progress grow steadily, which is a motivating factor for both personal projects and team collaboration.
 Contributing
 We welcome contributions from the community!
-Whether it’s a bug fix, new feature, or an improvement, feel free to open an issue or submit a pull request.
-Let's make auto_commit_generator even better, together!
+Whether it’s a bug fix, new

-License
-This project is licensed under the MIT License – feel free to use, modify, and distribute as needed!

-Stay Connected
-If you have any questions, feedback, or suggestions, feel free to reach out via email or open an issue here on GitHub.
-Let's stay connected, and let's continue automating!